 2. The students solution

-My colleague, Yann Bougaran and I brought 60 students from Westerdals, Norway to France to meet 40 French students and have a common project together with Axe Sud in Toulouse.
+My colleague, Yann Bougaran and I brought 60 Norwegian students to France to meet 40 French students and have a common project at Axe Sud in Toulouse.
 The French tutors involved in the project in Toulouse were Henry Metivet and his very talented staff.

 Design brief shared project: Axe Sud and Westerdals, Toulouse 2013

 “Throw away living”

 Intention This project aims to exchange experiences beyond our national borders.
 It also intends to give an insight into our global waste challenge and explore how graphic design can be applied as a useful tool to deal with this particular environmental issue.

 Objective The objective is to create a graphic design item that deals with the amount of waste produced every day in our societies.